status-im/specs/status-spec.md

 <!-- TODO: Provide more detail on how this integrates with the other layers -->
 TODO: CLEANUP

-[Status payloads](#payloads-and-clients) are serialized and then wrapped inside an [MVDS payloads](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted and sent using whisper.
+[Status payloads](#payloads-and-clients) are serialized and then wrapped inside a MVDS message which is added to an [MVDS payload](https://specs.vac.dev/mvds.html#payloads), this payload is then encrypted and sent using whisper.

 ## Payloads and clients